Magnesium sulfate (medication): Early delivery

 Magnesium sulfate was once used as a tocolytic, but meta-analyses have failed to support it as an anti-contraction medication.
 Usage for prolonged periods (more than five to seven days) may result in health problems for the baby.

 In those at risk of an early delivery (preterm birth), treatment with magnesium sulfate has a neuroprotective role and decreases the risk of cerebral palsy.
 The World Health Organization strongly recommends use of magnesium sulfate for women with risk of imminent birth before 32 weeks of gestation.
 It is unclear if it helps those who are born at term.
 Guidelines for the use of magnesium sulfate in mothers at risk of preterm labour are not strongly adhered to and the effects of this treatment later in early childhood are unknown.

 Barium chloride poisoning

 Magnesium sulfate is used to treat barium chloride poisoning, where sulfate binds to barium to form insoluble barium sulfate.

 Lead poisoning

 Magnesium sulfate was historically used as a treatment for lead poisoning.
 Prior to the development of chelation therapy, cases of accidental lead ingestion were often immediately treated with magnesium sulfate, which would cause the lead to be precipitated out and, with a high enough dose, literally purged from the digestive system as insoluble lead(II) sulfate.
 In this application, magnesium sulfate saw particular use in veterinary medicine of the early-to-mid 20th century; Epsom salt was already available on many farms for agricultural purposes, and it was often prescribed in the treatment of farm animals which inadvertently ingested lead.

 Adjuvant to local anesthetics

 Magnesium sulfate can be administered intrathecally with opioids to prolong their analgesic duration.

+Analgesia

+Magnesium sulfate has some NMDA receptor antagonsim, which may help potentiate the action of other analgesics, and is used to aid in pain control during surgeries by anesthesiologists.